-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 - Write the scene from a different point of view

-When you’re done, share your transformed scene in the practice box below and tell us what you changed.
+When you're done, share your transformed scene in the Pro Practice Workshop here and tell us what you changed.
 Then, leave feedback for your fellow writers on their transformed scenes as well!

 You deserve a great book.
 That's why David Safford writes adventure stories that you won't be able to put down.
 Read his latest story at his website.
 David is a Language Arts teacher, novelist, blogger, hiker, Legend of Zelda fanatic, puzzle-doer, husband, and father of two awesome children.